New Jersey judge spared teen rape suspect because he came from 'good family'

 Prosecutors in New Jersey can seek to send a juvenile case to adult court for serious crimes, including sexual assault, if the accused is 15 or older.

-If Judge James Troiano had decided to charge G.M.C. as an adult, as the Monmouth County Prosecutor's Office requested, he would have faced counts of first-degree aggravated sexual assault, second-degree sexual assault, third-degree endangering the welfare of a child and two counts of third-degree invasion of privacy.
+If Judge James Troiano, serving in the family court division, had decided to charge G.M.C. as an adult, as the Monmouth County Prosecutor's Office requested, the teen would have faced counts of first-degree aggravated sexual assault, second-degree sexual assault, third-degree endangering the welfare of a child, and two counts of third-degree invasion of privacy.
 He would have had to register as a sex offender.

 But in a July 30, 2018, decision, Troiano, who is now 69, denied the prosecutors' request.

 The "young man comes from a good family who put him into an excellent school where he was doing extremely well.
 He is clearly a candidate for not just college but probably for a good college.
-His scores for college entry were very high," the judge said, in which he also noted G.M.C. was an Eagle scout.
+His scores for college entry were very high," the judge said, noting also that G.M.C. was an Eagle Scout.

 Troiano also "expressed concern that the prosecutor did not indicate ... that she had explained to Mary and her mother the devastating effect" adult charges would have on G.M.C.'s life, the appeals court ruling said.